artmg/lubuild/help/understand/disk-layout.md

-For the best support on Windows AND Linux AND Mac, and considering the size of files and drives, exFAT now seems the safest choice.
+For the best support on Windows AND Linux AND Mac, and considering the size of files and drives, **exFAT** now seems the safest choice.

 Some Notes:

+* in legacy debian-like systems you may need to `sudo apt install exfat-fuse exfat-utils`
 * exFAT might not be supported by Apple’s Time Machine software
 * exFAT has features designed for Flash but works ok on magnetic media
     * although it might only has one copy of the allocation table!